The Glean CLI tool

 a local database

-Specifies the name and hash of the database--no-typecheck
+Specifies the name and instance of the database

 Only validate the first N facts